Refresh FM

 It is entirely staffed by volunteers from churches across Manchester and broadcasts a range of programmes including music, interviews, discussions, real-life stories and Bible devotions.

 2013

 The station moved out of Victoria Park Fellowship's building due to refurbishment in 2013.
-A new studio was constructed and the station adopted the free radio software Rivendell.
+A new studio was constructed and the station adopted free radio software.
 During the 28-day broadcast Refresh FM decided to continue online and now broadcasts repeats of programmes and a mix of music.

 Controversy

 An article about Refresh FM was published on the gay news site Pink News in September 2009 after it allegedly sacked one of its voluntary DJs because he was gay.
 There was a debate about whether this situation was covered by the UK's anti-discrimination laws because it covered a man who was unpaid and did not have a contract of employment.